Samed Yeşil

-Samed Yeşil (/tr/, born 25 May 1994) is a German footballer who plays as a striker for ATS Krefeld.
+Samed Yeşil (/tr/, born 25 May 1994) is a German footballer who plays as a striker for CSV Marathon.

 Formed at Bayer Leverkusen, he moved as a teenager to Liverpool in 2012.
 In 2015, he was loaned to FC Luzern.

 Yeşil has represented Germany up to under-19 level.
 He was particularly successful in their under-17 team, whom he helped become runners-up in the European Championship and third place at the World Cup in 2011, finishing as top scorer of the former and second top at the latter.

 Club career

 Early career

 Yeşil was born in Düsseldorf, but grew up in Krefeld.
 He started playing football in local club CFR Links, aged just six and then he played for BV 04 Düsseldorf.
 Aged eleven he was offered trial at Bayer 04 Leverkusen, which he accepted.
 In 2010, he reached the final of German Junior championship, which his team lost 1–0 to Eintracht Frankfurt.
 Next season he scored 22 goals in 24 matches for B-Junioren (U17/U16) and was moved one level up.

 Yeşil scored 57 goals in 71 matches in the Bayer Leverkusen youth teams between 2010 and 2012.
 Yeşil made five appearances for the Leverkusen first team in his breakthrough year of 2012-13.